v-fedoseev/v-fedoseev/README.md

 - A recent graduate @ U of Bonn: a research-focused CS program.
 (GPA 1.77);

-- An RA @ U of Oxford: data parsing, cleaning and analysis in a Finance project.
+- A research assistant @ U of Oxford: data parsing, cleaning and analysis in a Finance project.
 _____
 What I did before:
 - Computer Vision Master thesis intern at Bosch (Neural Radiance Fields);